Anti-Bribery Policy

 For certain roles it is appropriate to have meals with a supplier or be entertained by a supplier (e.g. when on a foreign trip or at an exhibition).
 These should be infrequent and we should look to settle the bill 50% of the time.
 When more than one employee is involved and the company is paying, the most senior employee should pay.

 From time to time samples may be received.
-These may not become the personal property of any individual other than through a properly organised sample sale.
-Where it is appropriate to an individual’s job (e.g. a buyer) to receive samples then the line director’s approval is required if the samples are retained by the individual
+These may not become the personal property of any individual other than through a properly organised sample sale or donation.
+Where it is appropriate to an individual’s job (e.g. a buyer) to receive samples then the line director’s approval is required if the samples are retained by the individual.

-In cases where the meal/entertainment could be potentially construed as amounting to a bribe then this should be reported to and logged on the Gifts and Hospitality Register maintained by the Financial Controller.
+In cases where the meal/entertainment could be potentially construed as amounting to a bribe then this should be reported to and logged on the Gifts Register maintained by the HR Manager.

 3. Facilitation Payments